-The introduction of the Retail Energy Code (REC) brings Following the deferral of the Programme for Licensed Parties due to coronavirus (COVID-19).
-Re-planning has since together the code requirements relating to retail energy activities.
-It will govern the operation of faster and more reliable concluded, and Ofgem's revised Programme Plan was approved and baselined on 27th October 2020; the go-live date has arrangements for consumers to switch their energy supply.
-This moved from March 2022 (the base assumption for BP21) to will provide a consistent set of arrangements for electricity and gas suppliers and consumers.
-When it comes to the provision August 2022, along with an increase of programme scope via of REC services, this means our central services will be driven change requests.
-These changes have led to resource, supplier by both UNC and REC requirements.
-Completion of the REC and environment extensions.
-At the average programme run programme will ensure that our customers can continue to use rate of £1 million per month, this extension and scope change Central Data Service Provider (CDSP) services uninterrupted.
-It was initially estimated to cost an additional £6m.
-We have will introduce faster switching services that interface with existing undertaken an exercise to minimise cost impacts as much as possible without compromising our delivery requirements and/ systems and processes, to allow continued delivery of shipper registration, settlement and transportation invoicing.
-It will also or obligations and have been successful in reducing the impact allow our customers to ensure the obligations introduced under to our customers to £1.2m. the REC can be met by the market through the effective use of CSS introduces new functionality and new data flows that will central systems by the required dates.
+The introduction of the Retail Energy Code (REC) brings together the code requirements relating to retail energy activities.
+It will govern the operation of faster and more reliable arrangements for consumers to switch their energy supply.
+This will provide a consistent set of arrangements for electricity and gas suppliers and consumers.
+When it comes to the provision of REC services, this means our central services will be driven by both UNC and REC requirements.
+Completion of the REC programme will ensure that our customers can continue to use Central Data Service Provider (CDSP) services uninterrupted.
+It will introduce faster switching services that interface with existing systems and processes, to allow continued delivery of shipper registration, settlement and transportation invoicing.
+It will also allow our customers to ensure the obligations introduced under the REC can be met by the market through the effective use of central systems by the required dates.